-How Anxiety Affects Sleep: Signs and Solutions to Soothe
+How Anxiety Affects Sleep: Signs and Solutions

 Understanding Anxiety and Its Everyday Impact

-Anxiety arises as an emotional state that can manifest through overwhelming worries, persistent fears, or feelings of being under threat.
-While occasional nervousness is normal, chronic anxiety can escalate to a point where it disrupts daily life, including crucial restorative processes such as sleep.
-The link between anxiety and restful sleep is intricate: as stress accumulates, individuals often find their minds racing when they should be winding down.
+Anxiety is an emotional state that can manifest through overwhelming worries, persistent fears, or feelings of being under threat.
+While occasional nervousness is normal, chronic anxiety can disrupt daily life, including crucial restorative processes such as sleep.

 Common Triggers and Effects of Anxiety on Sleep